 At the time the article was created Jack Ren had no recorded disclosures.View Jack Ren's current disclosures

 At the time the article was last revised Joshua Yap had no financial relationships to ineligible companies to disclose.View Joshua Yap's current disclosures

 Spinal epidural abscess represents infection of the epidural space, located between the spinal dura mater and the vertebral periosteum.
 It can present with rapidly deteriorating neurological function due to compression.
 Imaging is best performed with MRI and emergency surgery is often required.

-- potential local or systemic source of infection: IVDU
+potential local or systemic source of infection: intravenous drug use

-Many clinical features are non-specific, even in an acute case of spinal epidural abscess, particularly if there are no demographic or epidemiological clues.
+Many clinical features are non-specific, even in an acute case of a spinal epidural abscess, mainly if there are no demographic or epidemiological clues.
 Classical symptoms include:

 This triad, however, is only present in 10-15% of the cases at first physician contact.
 Back pain and severe, circumscribed tenderness are by far the most frequent early findings 2.

 Bacteria gain access to the epidural space by three mechanisms: